reinteractive/secretlink/README.md

-# SnapSecret
+# Topsekrit

 _An application that facilitates sharing secrets._

 Sharing of passwords, keys, and files can be difficult to perform securely.
 This application allows a secret to be shared and viewed via a unique url.
 After the secret is viewed once, it is deleted.

-Configuration options are stored in config/initializers/snapsecret.rb, and can be used to:
+Configuration options are stored in config/initializers/topsekrit.rb, and can be used to:

 - Restrict creation of secrets to email addresses from certain domains.
 - Restrict sharing of secrets to email addresses from certain domains.